-Jennifer Aniston’s BFF Hangs Out More With Justin Theroux – ‘It’s a kick in the teeth,’ Reports ‘Radar’
+Jennifer Aniston’s BFF Hangs Out More With Justin Theroux – ‘It’s A Kick In The Teeth,’ Reports ‘Radar’

 Jennifer Aniston and Justin Theroux have decided to lead separate lives since the end of last year, but they only announced their separation officially on February 15 through the actress’ publicist Stephen Huvane.
 In a statement that they released to the Associated Press, the former couple said that they will continue the friendship that they have started even before they were a couple.
 Of course, they do have a circle of friends together, including the Friends alum’s BFF Chris McMillan.

-According to an unknown source who recently spoke with Radar Online, Chris McMillan has been hanging out with Theroux even after the break-up.
+According to an unknown source who recently spoke with Radar Online, Chris McMillan has been hanging out with Theroux even after the breakup.
 The alleged insider claimed that the actress’ hairstylist still considers the Leftovers actor as a client, and has been hanging out with him a few times.
 The source added that although McMillan is loyal to Jennifer Aniston, he is still dedicated to his clients, and that includes Jen’s ex-husband.
 It is alleged that the hairstylist doesn’t feel like dropping the actor now that they have parted ways.

 The unnamed source said that McMillan is stuck in the middle.
 However, he avoids talking with Theroux about Jennifer Aniston so as not to make things between the former couple “more awkward.”